Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

-We will first inspect the effect of coupling parameters on the dynamics of the system.
-In Fig.~\ref{fig:3}(a), we show the two-parameter bifurcation diagram between $K_{\tau c}$ and $\tau_c$, which illustrates the effect of varying coupling parameters in two time-delay coupled Rijke tubes exhibiting high amplitude limit cycle oscillations ($\overline{W}=0.93$) in their uncoupled state [refer Fig.~\ref{fig:2}(a)].
+In Fig.~\ref{fig:3}(a), we show the two-parameter bifurcation diagram between $K_{\tau c}$ and $\tau_c$, which illustrates the effect of varying coupling parameters in two time-delay coupled Rijke tubes exhibiting high amplitude limit cycle oscillations in their uncoupled state [$\overline{W}=0.59$, refer to Fig.~\ref{fig:2}(a)].
 We observe three distinct states in the system, which are classified as in-phase synchronization (IP) [Fig.~\ref{fig:3}(c)], anti-phase synchronization (AP) [Fig.~\ref{fig:3}(e)], and amplitude death (AD) [Fig.~\ref{fig:3}(d)].
-The system is said to be in the state of in-phase synchronization (IP) when the phase difference between the acoustic pressure oscillations in oscillators B and A is close to 0 deg.
+The system is said to be in the state of in-phase synchronization (IP) when the phase difference between the acoustic pressure oscillations in oscillators A and B is close to 0 deg.
 On the other hand, the phase difference is nearly 180 deg when the oscillators are in the state of anti-phase synchronization (AP).
-Analytic signal approach based on Hilbert transform is utilized to extract the instantaneous phase of the acoustic pressure signals in the two Rijke tubes \cite{pikovsky2003synchronization}.
-When the coupled oscillations are synchronized, the relative phase between them fluctuates in time around a constant value.
-This constant phase difference ($\overline{|\Delta \phi|}$) is calculated as the arithmetic mean of the absolute difference between the instantaneous phases of oscillations in oscillators A and B.
+Analytic signal approach based on Hilbert transform is utilized to extract the instantaneous phase of the acoustic pressure signals during the state of limit cycle oscillations in the two Rijke tubes \cite{pikovsky2003synchronization}.
+When the coupled limit cycle oscillations are synchronized, the relative phase between them fluctuates in time around a constant value.
+This constant phase difference ($\overline{|\Delta \phi|}$) is calculated as the arithmetic mean of the absolute difference between the instantaneous phases of the oscillations in oscillators A and B. During amplitude death (AD), both the Rijke tube oscillators approach the same steady state (or fixed point) upon coupling.
+The regions of AD in the bifurcation diagram [Fig.~\ref{fig:3}(a)] are present around values of coupling delay $\tau_c =$ 1/2, 3/2, 5/2, …, which approximately correspond to odd-multiples of quarter-period of the oscillations, such as $T/4$, $3T/4$, $5T/4$,…, where $T \approx 2l/c_0$ is the time period of the limit cycle oscillations in the absence of coupling.